Jobayer-hasan-rifat/Bracu-Lost-Found/README_MESSAGING.md

 ## Overview

-This document provides details on the real-time messaging system implemented for the BRACU Circle platform.
+This document provides details on the real-time messaging system implemented for the BRACU Eureka platform.
 The system enables users to contact post creators in the Marketplace, Ride Share, and Bus Booking sections, with real-time updates and message history.

 ## Features